England-East Sussex Flag

 All of these facts are fine but the most important one, perhaps, is that they'll let you up and inside for a few pounds.

-[1] Much like your 'Wipers', it's pronounced 'Sink' and not 'Sank'.
+As for the 'Cinque' Ports and much like your 'Wipers', it's pronounced 'Sink' and not 'Sank'.

 Kino Rye (Lion Street)